apify/apify-docs/content/academy/expert_scraping_with_apify/actors_webhooks.md

 ## [](#advanced-actors) Advanced actor overview

+In this course, we'll be working out of the Amazon scraper project from the **Web scraping for beginners** course.
+If you haven't already built that project, you can do it in three short lessons [here]({{@link web_scraping_for_beginners/challenge.md}}).

-Take another look at the files within your project from the previous lesson.
+Take another look at the files within your Amazon scraper project.
 You'll notice that there is a **Dockerfile**.
 Every single actor has a Dockerfile (the actor's **Image**) which tells Docker how to spin up a container on the Apify platform which can successfully run the actor's code.
 "Apify Actors" is basically just a serverless platform that is running multiple Docker containers.
 For a deeper understanding of actor Dockerfiles, refer to the [Apify actor Dockerfile docs](https://sdk.apify.com/docs/guides/docker-images#example-dockerfile).

 ## [](#webhooks) Webhooks